ishitvyas/localisationofschool/lessons/Module-I/biopython/lesson.md

     **Output:** In answer They'll say they might seen in some grocerry shop, with accountant or with doctor.
 Explain them what are reasons they use computer.

 3. List down all above answer in there notebooks At the end of module we will again ask same question.
-For knowing How their answer changes.
+For knowing How their answer changes..

 ## comment section ##